-Vu is an experienced keynote speaker and nonprofit leader who talks about a variety of subjects: Nonprofit funding, challenges, the Overhead Myth, the Sustainability Myth, equity, diversity, the Nonprofit Hunger Games, collaboration, collective impact, zombie apocalypse, community engagement, organizational culture, why we are nonprofit peeps are so awesome, how to stave off burnout, lessons nonprofits can learn from various TV shows, etc. He brings humor, insight, and probably five or more references to unicorns to every keynote he gives.
-He hates dry, boring speeches and strives to make each one unique to the audience.
+Vu is an internationally-known and experienced keynote speaker and nonprofit leader who has given over 100 keynote presentations.
+He talks about a variety of subjects: Nonprofit funding, challenges, the Overhead Myth, the Sustainability Myth, equity, diversity, the Nonprofit Hunger Games, collaboration, collective impact, zombie apocalypse, community engagement, organizational culture, why we are nonprofit professionals are so awesome, how to stave off burnout, lessons nonprofits can learn from various TV shows, etc. He brings humor, insight, and probably five or wacky stories to every keynote he gives.
+He strives to make each one unique to the audience.
 Sometimes this includes pictures of baby animals.
-If you don’t like baby animals or humor, Vu is probably not the speaker for you.
+If you like the unusual combination of blunt and provocative insights along with humor and pictures of baby animals, Vu may be the speaker for you.

 Yeah, he pretty much sounds exactly like his writings.
 Below are a few testimonials that he did not make up at all.
 If you are interested in having Vu speak, please contact his booking agent at NWBspeaking@gmail.com (also CC vu@nonprofitAF.com, since we’ve been having some email issues)